 - This book will save you money in expensive counseling.

 This book is a quick and handy guide for getting control over fear.
 The concepts are easy to understand and the writing flows well.
 You will learn: 1) How to write out a list that will help you put your fears into perspective and expose faulty belief systems.
 2 ) How to embrace faith to overcome the strangle hold of fear.
-3) How to use cognitive therapy to debunk fearful thinking.
-4) How to begin to trust the 1% that will help you consider more possibilities rather than problems. – Cassandra
+3) How to use cognitive therapy to debunk fearful thinking. – Amazon book review from Cassandra

 I wasn’t expecting this easy-read layman’s guide to be as good as it is.
 Stan Popovich has written a great little self guide that has a little something for anyone trying to face and manage their fears. – Liz Zemke